Hit Record — Course Admin

 Copy this prompt

 💡 Run this prompt at the start of every month.
-Update the "current offers" section to keep the ideas fresh and seasonally relevant.
+Update the "current offers" section to keep ideas fresh and seasonally relevant.

 BonusWrite My Hook + Caption